 What are the punishments for starting forest fires in Italy?

-As forest fires can and do cause such extensive damage, Italy has some serious consequences for those who start them.
+As forest fires can and do cause such extensive damage, Italy has some serious consequences for those who start them - if they can be identified and charged.

-Anyone who causes a fire in the woods, forests or woodlands or in forest nurseries intended for reforestation is punished by imprisonment of four to ten years.
+Anyone who causes a fire in the woods, forests or woodlands or in forest nurseries intended for reforestation could face four to ten years in prison.

-If the fire is caused by negligence, the punishment is imprisonment from one to five years.
+If the fire is caused by negligence, the sentence is one to five years.

 These sanctions are increased if the fire causes danger to buildings or damage to protected areas.